cosmic-api/teleport/python/docs/source/extending.rst

             return re.compile('^#[0-9a-f]{6}$').match(value) is not None

-Once we have called :meth:`~teleport.Teleport.register`, we can use the new type as a first-class citizen:
+Once we have called :meth:`~teleport.TypeMap.register`, we can use the new type as a first-class citizen:

 .. code-block:: python